joshi143/Bus_Simulation/README.md

 # Bus_Simulation
-project done in bus simulation using openGL in C
+project is bus simulation using openGL in C